Interviewer: “How did you hear about the Burning Man event?”

 Despite the strained relationship, Jerry and Mike agreed to work on the Man again in 1989.
-The night of their preview party, the Man was complete and stretched across sawhorses in the garage, softly lit by cheap work lights.
-Someone said that Ann Hatch of the Capp Street Project, a significant arts organization, had arrived.
+The night of the preview party, the Man was complete and stretched across sawhorses in the garage it was being constructed within.
+In attendance at the event was Ann Hatch of the Capp Street Project, a significant arts organization.
 Capp Street would later give Burning Man the grant that funded the Ft.
 Mason Project.

-This year members of the Cacophony Society were monitoring police radio and were prepared to signal any police interest.
+In 1989, members of the Cacophony Society were monitoring police radio and were prepared to signal any police interest in the project.
 When they began to raise the man one of the leg joints Jerry had constructed failed.
-He landed on his butt with his head slumped, resting on his chest.
-There was no practical way to fix him so he was left seated and burned him.
+He crumpled on his butt with his head slumped.
+There was no practical way to fix him, so he was left seated and burned in place.

 The police arrived as did a local news crew that did interviews, with Larry doing much of the talking.
 A part of the interview can be seen on the video.

 By 1990 Jerry no longer wanted to be involved in building the Man, noting that “a couple of weeks after Burning Man ’89, Larry betrayed our personal friendship in a way that broke it forever.”
 Larry’s roommate, Dan Miller, stepped in to build the 1990 effigy.
 Jerry later recalled the disintegration of his close friendship with Larry: